 This seminar was sponsored by the East Asia Resource Center (EARC), University of Washington, in conjunction with the National Consortium for Teaching about Asia (NCTA).

 8:30 a.m.-3:30 p.m.
 (Monday-Thursday)

 University of Washington, Seattle.

 Melanie King, Art History faculty at Seattle Central College.

-Aside from the registration and housing fees (100$ each), this seminar is offered free of charge thanks to the Freeman Foundation NCTA grant to the East Asia Resource Center.
-Seminar benefits include:
+Aside from the registration and housing fees (100$ each), this seminar was offered free of charge thanks to the Freeman Foundation NCTA grant to the East Asia Resource Center.
+Seminar benefits included: